stoermelder/vcvrack-packone/docs/siren/Siren.md

 - **Resample on drop** — resample to Rack's current sample rate before handing the file to another module.
 Prevents pitch shifting in modules that don't resample themselves.
 - **Resample quality** — choose between **Fast** (lowest CPU), **Default** (balanced), and **Best** (highest quality, most CPU).
 Affects resampling on drop only.
 - **Convert to WAV on drop** — convert FLAC or MP3 files to WAV before dropping.
 Useful for modules that only accept WAV.
 - **Folder for converted/trimmed files** — when SIREN has to generate a new file (resampling, format conversion, or trimming), it is normally written next to the source file.
 Use this submenu to redirect those generated files to a single custom folder of your choice.
 The original file is never modified.
+Three targets are available:
+  - **Same folder as source file** — write the generated file next to the original (the default).
+  - **Custom folder…** — choose a single folder where every generated file is written.
+The folder path is shown in the menu once it is set.
+  - **Patch storage** — write the generated file into the module's per-patch storage directory, so the file is bundled with the saved patch and travels with it.
+Please note, that these files get deleted, if the SIREN module is removed from the patch.
+- **Always copy** — when one of the two non-source targets is selected, force a copy of the source file into that target on every drop, even when no conversion, resampling, or trimming is required.
+The original file is left untouched.
+Disabled when **Same folder as source file** is selected, since copying a file on top of itself serves no purpose.

 ### Indexing